nimiq/ledger-api/transport-comparison.md

 - The Ledger Nano X only processes the request if it is already in the Nimiq app before the request is initiated.
 - If a U2F request is not responded to fairly quickly on the Nano X, it shows up a second time with the second one crashing the app on approval / rejection.
-- After a request timed-out on the Nano X or was sent before the app was opened or crashed the app, the Nano X needs to be restarted to be able to process an U2F request again.
-Just re-opening the app is not sufficient.
+- After a request timed-out on the Nano X or was sent the Nano X before the app was opened or if the Nimiq App crashed, the Nano X needs to be restarted to be able to process a WebAuthn request again.
+Just re-opening the app does not seem to be sufficient, at least if the new request requires a UI or is the same request?
 - Due to the heartbeat U2F is heavy on the call stack and might crash the Ledger app according to Ledger, but this has not been observed yet in our app.
 - Can not connect to a Ledger if two are attached at the same time.